samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Guardian.*** Immediately after a creature within 5 feet of you takes the [Disengage](/sources/dnd/free-rules/rules-glossary#DisengageAction) action or hits a target other than you with an attack, you can make an [Opportunity Attack](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) against that creature.

-***Halt.*** When you hit a creature with an [Opportunity Attack](/sources/dnd/free-rules/rules-glossary#OpportunityAttack), the creature’s Speed becomes 0 for the rest of the current turn.
+***Halt.*** When you hit a creature with an [Opportunity Attack](/sources/dnd/free-rules/rules-glossary#OpportunityAttack), the creature's Speed becomes 0 for the rest of the current turn.

 ---